yangwu91/r2g.alpha/README.md

 ```

 or follow the prompts to set up the path to the executable files manually before the first run.
 And then, you are good to go.

+## System requirements

+The recommended minimal hardware specifications are **2-core CPU** and **4 Gb memory**, which are satisfied for most common personal computers nowadays.

 ## Usage